-I haven’t written a blog for a while, largely because I seem to have spent quite a lot of time writing for other people lately.
-That’s not a complaint, I thoroughly enjoy it, but it made me think that perhaps a blog about writing might be useful.
-I don’t claim to have a monopoly on good writing but the following are tips and tactics that work for me so I hope they might be helpful for anyone reading this.
+I seem to have spent quite a lot of time writing for other people lately.
+That’s not a complaint, I thoroughly enjoy it, but it made me think that a blog about writing might be useful.
+I don’t claim to have a monopoly on good writing but these are tips and tactics that work for me so they might be helpful for anyone reading this.

 What’s the point?